Johnny Handsome: Plot

 John Sedley is a man with a disfigured face, mocked by others as "Johnny Handsome."
 He and a friend are double-crossed by two accomplices in a crime, Sunny Boyd and her partner Rafe, and a Judge sends Johnny to jail, where he vows to get even once he gets out.
-In prison, Johnny meets a surgeon named Fisher, who is looking for a guinea pig so he can attempt an experimental procedure in reconstructive cosmetic surgery.
-Johnny, figuring he has nothing to lose, is given a new, normal-looking face (making him unrecognizable to the people who knew him) before he is released back into society.
+In prison, Johnny meets a surgeon named Resher (Whitaker), who is looking for a guinea pig so he can attempt an extensive modern procedure in reconstructive cosmetic surgery.
+Johnny, figuring he has nothing to lose is given a new, normal-looking face (making him unrecognizable to the people who knew him) before he is released back into society.

 Lt.
 Drones, a dour New Orleans law enforcement officer, is not fooled by Johnny's new look or new life, even when Johnny lands an honest job and begins seeing Donna McCarty, a normal and respectable woman who knows little of his past.
 The lieutenant tells Johnny that, on the inside, Johnny is still a hardened criminal and always will be.
-The cop is correct.
+Drones's hunch proves correct.
 Johnny cannot forget his sworn vengeance against Sunny and Rafe, joining them for another job, which ends violently for all.